toksaitov/simple-dungeon-project/Readme.md

 * Place your main game loop in the `dungeon.cpp` file, which should include `globals.h` and all other necessary header files.

-Upon completion, your `projects` directory should have an organized structure similar to the following example (you can provide a simple example or description here).
+Upon completion, your `projects` directory should have an organized structure similar to the following example:

 ```
 . (.idea, .gitignore, CMakeLists.txt, other lab dirs)